Methodology

 While many states offer easy to understand and navigate systems to search for current state laws, a majority made this process much more difficult.
 For example, some states require a user to navigate multiple search engines and websites simply to find state laws and did not make it clear if there are other locations on their site a user should search.

 We also found that some states’ navigation systems made it difficult to link directly to a statute and /or locked users out after extended periods of searching.
-We did our best to cite directly to a state’s websites but in cases where this was not possible, we resulted in citing trusted third party websites.
+We did our best to cite directly to a state’s websites but in cases where this was not possible, we resulted in citing trusted third-party websites.

 From a broader perspective, this lack of access creates a level of disenfranchisement to the citizens of those respective states.
-It is the duty of the state to make their laws readily accessible so their citizens can better find the laws that impact their lives.
+It is the duty of the state to make its laws readily accessible so their citizens can better find the laws that impact their lives.
 As part of our work with states to pass policies that support and center survivors’ financial security, we will also elevate this important access to justice issue.

 We hope our Policy Map and Scorecard not only brings greater insight to the current landscape of policies across the nation that impact survivors’ financial security, but also sparks policy change and innovation in the coming years.
 With this, we will continue to update and add to this existing tool as new legislation is passed and innovative policies are made.

-1. CDC, Costs of Intimate Partner Violence Against Women in the United States (2003). .https://www.cdc.gov/violenceprevention/pdf/IPVBook-a.pdf
+1. CDC, .Costs of Intimate Partner Violence Against Women in the United States.
+(2003).. https://www.cdc.gov/violenceprevention/pdf/IPVBook-a.pdf..

-2. FreeFrom, Survivors Know Best: How to Disrupt Intimate Partner Violence During COVID-19 and Beyond 2020.
-1.https://staticsquarespace.com/static/56a24df4d8af10a5072bed7c/t/5f358b263ca8db1d891a3fc9/1597344678710/Survivors+Know+Best+Report.pdf
+2. FreeFrom, Survivors Know Best: How to Disrupt Intimate Partner Violence During COVID-19 and Beyond 2020. https://static1.squarespace.com/static/56a24df4d8af10a5072bed7c/t/5f358b263ca8db1d891a3fc9/1597344678710/Survivors+Know+Best+Report.pdf..

 3. Postmus JL, Plummer SB, McMahon S, Murshid NS, Kim MS. Understanding economic abuse in the lives of survivors.
 J Interpers Violence.
 2012 Feb;27(3):411-30. doi: 10.1177/0886260511421669.
 Epub 2011 Oct 10.
-PMID: 21987509. .https://pubmed.ncbi.nlm.nih.gov/21987509/
+PMID: 21987509.. https://pubmed.ncbi.nlm.nih.gov/21987509/..

-4. CDC, Costs of Intimate Partner Violence Against Women in the United States (2003).
-Epub 2011 Oct 10.
-PMID: 21987509. .https://www.cdc.gov/violenceprevention/pdf/IPVBook-a.pdf
+4. CDC, .Costs of Intimate Partner Violence Against Women in the United States.
+(2003).. https://www.cdc.gov/violenceprevention/pdf/IPVBook-a.pdf..

-5. FreeFrom, Survivors Know Best: How to Disrupt Intimate Partner Violence During COVID-19 and Beyond 2020.
-1.https://staticsquarespace.com/static/56a24df4d8af10a5072bed7c/t/5f358b263ca8db1d891a3fc9/1597344678710/Survivors+Know+Best+Report.pdf
+5. FreeFrom, Survivors Know Best: How to Disrupt Intimate Partner Violence During COVID-19 and Beyond 2020. https://static1.squarespace.com/static/56a24df4d8af10a5072bed7c/t/5f358b263ca8db1d891a3fc9/1597344678710/Survivors+Know+Best+Report.pdf..

-6. NCRDV, The Difference Between Surviving and Not Surviving: Public Benefits Programs and Domestic and Sexual Violence Victims’ Economic Security (2018).
-2018.https://vawnet.org/sites/default/files/assets/files/2018-01/TheDifferenceBetweenSurvivingandNotSurviving_Janpdf
+7. NCRDV, .The Difference Between Surviving and Not Surviving: Public Benefits Programs and Domestic and Sexual Violence Victims’ Economic Security.
+(2018).. https://vawnet.org/sites/default/files/assets/files/2018-01/TheDifferenceBetweenSurvivingandNotSurviving_Jan2018.pdf..

-7. CBPP, Policy Basics: The Supplemental Nutrition Assistance Program (SNAP) (2019). .https://www.cbpp.org/research/food-assistance/policy-basics-the-supplemental-nutrition-assistance-program-snap
+8. CBPP, .Policy Basics: The Supplemental Nutrition Assistance Program (SNAP).
+(2019). https://www.cbpp.org/research/food-assistance/policy-basics-the-supplemental-nutrition-assistance-program-snap..

-8. NCRDV, The Difference Between Surviving and Not Surviving: Public Benefits Programs and Domestic and Sexual Violence Victims’ Economic Security (2018).
-2018.https://vawnet.org/sites/default/files/assets/files/2018-01/TheDifferenceBetweenSurvivingandNotSurviving_Janpdf
+9. NCRDV, .The Difference Between Surviving and Not Surviving: Public Benefits Programs and Domestic and Sexual Violence Victims’ Economic Security.
+(2018).. https://vawnet.org/sites/default/files/assets/files/2018-01/TheDifferenceBetweenSurvivingandNotSurviving_Jan2018.pdf..

-9. NCRDV, The Difference Between Surviving and Not Surviving: Public Benefits Programs and Domestic and Sexual Violence Victims’ Economic Security (2018).
-2018.https://vawnet.org/sites/default/files/assets/files/2018-01/TheDifferenceBetweenSurvivingandNotSurviving_Janpdf
+10. NCRDV, .The Difference Between Surviving and Not Surviving: Public Benefits Programs and Domestic and Sexual Violence Victims’ Economic Security.
+(2018).. https://vawnet.org/sites/default/files/assets/files/2018-01/TheDifferenceBetweenSurvivingandNotSurviving_Jan2018.pdf..

-10. The World Bank, The Global Findex Database (2017). .https://globalfindex.worldbank.org/
+12. The World Bank, .The Global Findex Database.
+(2017).. https://globalfindex.worldbank.org/..

-11. Adams AE, Littwin AK, Javorka M. The Frequency, Nature, and Effects of Coerced Debt Among a National Sample of Women Seeking Help for Intimate Partner Violence.
+13. Adams AE, Littwin AK, Javorka M. The Frequency, Nature, and Effects of Coerced Debt Among a National Sample of Women Seeking Help for Intimate Partner Violence.
 Violence Against Women.
-2020;26(11):1324-1342. doi:10.1177/1077801219841445.
+2020;26(11):1324-1342. doi:.10.1177/1077801219841445.

-12. NDVH Report, Domestic Violence Survivors Speak Out About Law Enforcement Responses (2015).
-15.https://cdar.uky.edu/CoerciveControl/docs/law-enforcement-draft6%209-28-pdf
+14. NDVH Report, .Domestic Violence Survivors Speak Out About Law Enforcement Responses.
+(2015).. https://cdar.uky.edu/CoerciveControl/docs/law-enforcement-draft6%209-28-15.pdf..

-13. ACLU Report, Responses from the field: Sexual Assault, Domestic Violence, and Policing (October 2015).
-2015.https://www.aclu.org/sites/default/files/field_document/10.20_report_-_responses_from_the_field.pdf
+15. ACLU Report, .Responses from the field: Sexual Assault, Domestic Violence, and Policing.
+(October 2015).. https://www.aclu.org/sites/default/files/field_document/2015.10.20_report_-_responses_from_the_field.pdf.